 Your boat was manufactured, and shipped from the factory, with ethanol-compatible materials.
 Before introducing gasoline with ethanol into your fuel tank, ask your dealer if any components have been added or replaced that are not recommended by Boston Whaler, Mercury or may not be ethanol-compatible.

 Filling The Tank

 It is best to maintain a full tank of fuel when the engine is not in use.
-This will reduce air flow in and out of the tank due to changes in temperature as well as limiting exposure of the ethanol in the fuel to humidity and condensation.
+This will limit exposure of the ethanol in the fuel to humidity and condensation.